cloudflightio/azurewithmachinelearning/README.md

 ### Tools and Software

 #### Automatic Setup
-- If you have `nix` installed, use the flake: from project-root run `nix development`.
+- If you have `nix` installed, use the flake: from project-root run `nix develop`.
 Everything will be set up for you.
 You can use the `setup.sh` script to install `nix`.

 #### Alternatively